Discover the typical winter challenges concerning swinging patio doors and learn practical tips to keep them in excellent shape throughout the season.

 - Reseal or repaint wooden frames annually to protect them from moisture absorption and temperature fluctuations.

-- Use weather-resistant lubricants on locks and hinges to keep them functioning smoothly.
+- Apply weather-resistant lubricants to locks and hinges to keep them moving smoothly.
+Silicone-based lubricants are a good choice, as they resist moisture and provide long-lasting protection.

-Heavy snowfall can block access to swinging patio doors, making them unusable and potentially causing water damage as the snow melts and freezes again.
+Heavy snowfall can easily block access to swinging patio doors, rendering them unusable and potentially causing water damage as the snow melts and refreezes.
+Over time, this can lead to ice buildup around the door frame, making it difficult to open the door and increasing the risk of moisture-related issues such as rust or water infiltration.

-- Ensure proper drainage to prevent water pooling and refreezing near the door.
+- Ensure proper drainage along the door sweep to prevent water pooling and refreezing near the door.